MartinEesmaa/HAHCF/README.md

 Character appearances: Helga, Arnold, Phoebe, Gerald, Lila and Brainy (one time used).

+Martin Eesmaa is focusing to target legacy & modern builds to support earlier and later operating systems of this game.

 # Notes of this game

 See the [LICENSE](LICENSE) file.